Gravitoelectromagnetic coupled perturbations and quasinormal modes of a charged black hole with scalar hair: The charged black hole with scalar hair

 \section{The charged black hole with scalar hair}

-In this section we briefly review the black hole proposed by Bah and Heidmann~\cite{Bah2020,Bah2020a}.
+In this section we briefly review the black hole/topological star model proposed by Bah and Heidmann~\cite{Bah2020,Bah2020a}.
 We start from a five-dimensional Einstein-Maxwell theory.
 The action is

 where $\hat{F}_{MN}$ is the electromagnetic field tensor and $G_{5}$ is the five-dimensional gravitational constant.
 The quantities with hat denote that they are constructed in the five-dimensional spacetime.
 The capital Latin letters $M, N...$ denote the five-dimensional coordinates.
-The metric with three-dimensional spherically symmetry can be assumed as~\cite{Stotyn2011}
+The metric can be assumed as~\cite{Stotyn2011}

 The extra dimension, denoted by the coordinate $y$, is a warped circle with radius $R_y$.
 The field strength with a magnetic flux is \be \hat{F}=P\sin\theta d\theta\wedge d\phi. \ee The solution with double Wick rotation symmetry is~\cite{Stotyn2011} \beq f_{B}(r)&=&1-\frac{r_B}{r}, \nonumber \\ f_{S}(r)&=&1-\frac{r_S}{r}, \\ P&=&\pm\frac{1}{G_{5}}\sqrt{3r_S r_B}.\nonumber \eeq That is to say, the metric~\eqref{metric_five} is invariant under rotation ($t$, $y$, $r_S$, $r_B$) $\rightarrow$ ($iy$, $it$, $r_B$, $r_S$).
 There are two coordinate singularities located at $r=r_S$ (corresponding to a horizon) and $r=r_B$ (corresponding to a degeneracy of the $y$-circle).
 Bah and Heidmann found that, after some coordinate transformations, a smooth bubble locates at $r=r_B$~\cite{Bah2020,Bah2020a}.
 This provides an end of the spacetime.
 For $r_S\geq r_{B}$, the bubble is hidden behind the horizon and the metric~\eqref{metric_five} describes a black string.
 For $r_S<r_{B}$, the spacetime ends at the bubble before reaching the horizon and the metric~\eqref{metric_five} describes a topological star~\cite{Bah2020,Bah2020a}.